César Cui: Cui as a music critic

 Russian composers outside of The Five, however, were often more likely to produce a negative reaction.
 This derived at least partly from distrust of the Western-style conservatory system in favor of the autodidactic approach that The Five had practiced.
-Cui lambasted Tchaikovsky's second performed opera, The Oprichnik, for instance; and his stinging remarks about Rachmaninoff's Symphony No.1 are often cited.
-(Fortunately for posterity, both works have survived their unfavorable premieres.)
+For instance, Cui lambasted Tchaikovsky's second performed opera, The Oprichnik, and his stinging remarks about Rachmaninoff's Symphony No.1 are often cited; fortunately, both works have survived their unfavorable premieres for posterity.

 Of Western composers, Cui favored Berlioz and Liszt as progressives.
 He admired Wagner's aspirations concerning music drama, but did not agree with that composer's methods to achieve them (such as the leitmotif system and the predominance of the orchestra).

-Late in life Cui's presumed progressiveness as espoused in the 1860s and '70s faded, and he showed firm hostility towards the younger "modernists" such as Richard Strauss and Vincent d'Indy.
+Late in life, Cui's presumed progressiveness (as espoused in the 1860s and '70s) faded, and he showed firm hostility towards the younger "modernists" such as Richard Strauss and Vincent d'Indy.
 Cui's last published articles (from 1917) constituted merciless parodies, including the little song "Hymn to Futurism" and "Concise Directions on How to Become a Modern Composer of Genius without Being a Musician".